 The length of your boat or vessel determines the registration fee and facilities levy that you need to pay.

-If your motorboat was not previously registered for recreational use in South Australia or you are changing registration ownership go to new motorboat registration fees.
+If your motorboat was not previously registered for recreational use in South Australia or you are changing registration ownership go to motorboat initial registration fees.

 These fees and levies fund marine safety initiatives and infrastructure.

 You will need to supply proof of vessel ownership when registering a boat.
 The following items are accepted as proof of ownership:

 - a completed application for transfer of registration on the South Australian certificate of registration, signed by the current and the new registered owner

 - a bill of sale, receipt or purchase contract signed by and showing the names of the current and new owners and including a description of the vessel and its registration number (if applicable)